i18nClaude Skill

 Before submitting code with new text:

-module.feature.detailformat - New keys added to ALL 5 locale files
+t()function - New keys added to every locale directory in

 - zh-TW reviewed for term differences